Wednesday, 6 May 2015

 Bogotá mayoral candidate 2015, Rafael Pardo, on a recent visit to Madrid.

-Pardo (left): 'If only Bogotá was a bit more like Madrid.'
+Pardo (right): 'If only Bogotá was a bit more like Madrid.'
 (Photo: Facebook.)

 One other man who could fit the bill is the joint Liberal and de la U parties’ selection, former government minister Rafael Pardo.
 Like López, he already held the office for a brief period; his month in charge came during the Petro ‘in-out’ saga last year.